hejny/1-2i-old-homepage/talks/browser-apis/pages/10-web-speech-api.md

 // Set the text that you want to speak message.text = `
   Hello Devconf participants,
-  thanks you for attending my talk about browser APIs, this is an example of such an API - speech synthesis directly in your browser.
+  thanks you for attending my talk about browser API, this is an example of such an API - speech synthesis directly in your browser.
-  I am looking forward for the following party
+  I am looking forward for the following social event party `;
-`;

 // Set the speech synthesis voice